RyuuXS/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## What's orange and sounds like a parrot?
+A Carrot.